 - Can't specify City or Province in App.

 CyberGhost makes getting a U.S. IP address easy – easy to get started installing, easy to use, easy all around.
 Their colorful, minimalist display presents you with 6 preconfigured profiles with the best settings applied for various use-cases.
 If you just want to unblock a few basic websites in the U.S. – no problem, just select that profile.
 Want to unblock streaming?
 Just click that one.
 How about picking your server?
 You got it.
 And within these profiles, you can set simple toggles to block malicious websites, ads, or online tracking, as well as additional online security for your device and extra speed.

 CyberGhost is also unique in that they offer a 45-day money-back guarantee – so you can get complete access for a month and a half for FREE, when all is said and done.
-And with 256-bit AES encryption, unlimited bandwidth, a network of almost 3,200 servers, and an immaculate zero-logging policy that doesn’t even keep your email address – that’s a great deal.
+And with 256-bit AES encryption, unlimited bandwidth, a network of 6,000+ servers in 87 countries, and an immaculate zero-logging policy that doesn’t even keep your email address – that’s a great deal.

 - Located in Romania (out of 14 eyes)